Harlow Neighbourhood Watch

 The local Crime Reduction Officer Graham Anthony and Colin Freeman, West Essex Neighbourhood C0-ordinator, also attend our regular meetings.

 We get an annual grant from Essex Police via Essex County Neighbourhood Watch scheme.
 Our insurance for Public and Employee Liability are within the national insurance policy provided by Towergate Insurance.

 What is involved if you become a member?

 If you become a volunteer member, all we ask is that you act as a ‘pair of eyes and ears’, keeping a look-out for any suspicious or unusual activity, and keeping the police informed about any crime or anti-social behaviour in the area.
 You’ll be supported in this by your Committee, by the Police, and by Harlow Council’s ‘Community Safety Team’ and other staff.

 There is no pressure, we just ask that you do what you can.

 Sometimes we may distribute crime prevention and other leaflets, and if you can give some assistance with this, that would be helpful.

 Please look at the Harlow Neighbourhood Watch website: www.harlowneighbourhoodwatch.co.uk for further information.
-There is a registration form to register your interest in forming a local, neighbourhood watch or if you require any infromation from us.

 What about the police, do they always respond when you contact them?